chrisvoncsefalvay/sadie/docs/installation.rst

 Stable release
 --------------

-To install Sadie: Stochastic Agents in DIscrete time and Euclidean space, run this command in your terminal:
+To install Sadie, run this command in your terminal:

 .. code-block:: console

     $ pip install sadie

-This is the preferred method to install Sadie: Stochastic Agents in DIscrete time and Euclidean space, as it will always install the most recent stable release.
+This is the preferred method to install Sadie, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.